 We get further hints on weekly charts to make ourselves ready for the moves in the coming days.
-They are a pin bar and then few weeks later a bullish engulf bar.
+They are a pin bar and then a few weeks later a bullish engulfing bar.
 They further strengthen the bias for the up move.

 CHART 3: – U/C Weekly

-However there will always be strong test of major levels.
+However, there will always be strong tests of major levels.
 No exceptions.
 Here weekly 365 EMA remains a strong area of resistance.
 Hence at this area on weekly, sellers challenge the buyers throughout the month of Dec 13.
-However the pin bar, bullish engulfs in the past and the rising bottom at present – all reveal that soon the buyers are going to outsmart the sellers.
+However the pin bar, bullish engulf in the past and the rising bottom at present – all reveal that soon the buyers are going to outsmart the sellers.